 Continuity of learning is a basic concept recognised by the French Department for Education, but it is not confined to pupils and school teachers.
-What is continuity of learning and who does it concern?
+What is it and who does it concern?

 What is continuity of learning?